Southampton-RSG-Training/dirac-software-engineering-old/_episodes/00-software-lifecycle.md

 The importance of gaining a solid understanding for what is required for a software project (or any project) before you begin cannot be overstated.
 As mentioned, going back and changing an existing implementation is an expensive process.

 Requirements can be categorised in many ways, but at a high level a useful way to split them is into *Business Requirements*, *User Requirements*, and *Solution Requirements*.
 Let's take a look at these now.
-As an exemplar we'll use some hypothetical statistical analysis software for clinical trials to illustrate the differences between them.
+As an exemplar we'll use some hypothetical statistical analysis software for clinical trials of anti-inflammatory drugs to illustrate the differences between them.

-FIXME: change example to an HPC-oriented research project: from a simple software package, to running it on DiRAC, to results analysis for publication

 ### Business Requirements